markandre13/toad.js/docs/README.md

 Welcome to the TOAD GUI Library.

  * toad.js utilizes ***WebComponents*** and hence doesn't need all the infrastructure code burdening React or Angular and therefore fits nicely into 71KB (2KB gzipped).

-* toad.js provides ***Model-View-Controller (MVC)*** to WebComponents, encouraging a clear separation of view, data (state, model) and code (controller).
+* toad.js provides ***Model-View-Controller (MVC)*** for WebComponents, encouraging a clear separation of view (user interface), model (business data and logic) and controller (code connecting model and view).
 React's JSX, most likely being inspired by Facebook's former usage of PHP, on the other hand encourages mixing of view (HTML) and code  (Controller & Model), usually resulting in code which is hard to maintain.

 * ***MVC Doesn't Scale?*** When Facebook's React team presented Flux as an alternative to "*MVC*", they were referring to *JSP Model 2*, a webserver based architecture which has nothing in